Suggested links

 Take Assessment

-Opioids such as fentanyl cause the brain to release the feel-good chemical known as endorphins by attaching themselves to the opioid receptors in the brain.
+Opioids like fentanyl cause the brain to release the feel-good chemical known as endorphins by attaching themselves to the opioid receptors in the brain.

 Endorphins are what produce feelings of pleasure and euphoria.
 They also cover up feelings of pain, which is why opioids are commonly prescribed as painkillers.